Registration

 Fields of Practice

-CMLPSK currently licences Medical Laboratory Technologists (MLTs) in the following fields of practice:
+CMLPSK licences Medical Laboratory Technologists (MLTs) in the fields of practice defined in the CMLPSK (SSMLT) Regulatory bylaws (s.2):

 Licence Requirements